Results 2,161 to 2,180 of 2539

 Speaking of disappointing endings, I finished Twin Peaks the other day and watched the prequel (or is it?) movie afterwards.
 Meh.
 At least Farscape had an ending.

 I don't even know what to say.
 It seems like halfway through the second season everyone just got bored and started dicking around and after doing some research, that's pretty much exactly what happened.
 What a shame.

 I'm usually not somebody who feels strongly about fictional characters but Twin Peaks really made me loath some of them and as the series progressed, their number slowly began to outnumber the characters I cared about.
 If the series has one problem (besides having no ending) it is its inability to efficiently get rid of characters and sub plots that have outstayed their welcome.
-Sadly, by the end of the series that's just about everyone."Reason is the madness of the strongest"
+Sadly, by the end of the series that's just about everyone.to wound the autumnal city.